Soil errors in legacy data: Mg truncated

 this to Forbes to work out for now.

-#4 Updated by Michael Lee about 9 years ago
+#4 Updated by Michael Lee over 9 years ago

 This bug persists in the new archive database.
 Plot 20-7-430 still has Mg of 2 for one reading: